1.1 The University of the Sunshine Coast Academic Board and its Standing Committees conduct their business in accordance with these Standing Orders.

 2.1 The Chairperson of the Academic Board is determined by Council.

-2.2 The Chairperson holds office for a term, not longer than 3 years, decided by the Council.
+2.2 The Chairperson holds office for a term, not longer than 2 years, decided by the Council.
 Council may elect to renew the term of office at the end of the Chairperson’s tenure.
 A chairperson may only serve two terms consecutively.

 2.3 The Vice-Chancellor and President will nominate a member from amongst the academic community on the Academic Board as Deputy Chairperson of the Academic Board for a two-year term.